 Create A Sangria Bar Station

-If you do have the time, and you have people coming over, you can set up a sangria bar station.
+If you have the time and people are coming over for the holidays, you can set up a sangria bar station.

 Adding a sangria bar station is an easy way to spice up any holiday party.